Dakenti/Photos/README.md

 # Photos

-Used App Architecture: MVVM\n
+Used App Architecture: MVVM
-Used: SwiftUI\n
+Used: SwiftUI
-Spent time: 2-3 hours, took some breaks while developing app\n Used dependencies: SPM - Kingfisher\n
+Spent time: 2-3 hours, took some breaks while developing app Used dependencies: SPM - Kingfisher